csci-1301/csci-1301.github.io/docs/about.md

 # Purpose

-This website contains all the resources used in the delivery of [CSCI 1301 - Principles of Computer Programming I](http://catalog.augusta.edu/preview_course_nopop.php?catoid=27&coid=70445) at [Augusta University](https://www.augusta.edu), as well as practical guides and additional resources for students and instructors.
+This website contains all the resources used in the delivery of CSCI 1301 - Principles of Computer Programming I and CSCI 1302 - Principles of Computer Programming II in the [Bachelor of Science in Computer Science](https://www.augusta.edu/ccs/bs-cs.php) at [Augusta University](https://www.augusta.edu), as well as practical guides and additional resources for students and instructors.

 # Authors